|Roland C. Hews had a motto when he opened the R.C. Hews Body Shop in 1927. "We take the dents out of accidents…squeaks and rattles removed."|

 Hews Co. points proudly to a number of firsts: -First company in Maine to build refrigerated van bodies. -First company in Maine to sell and install over-the-road mechanical refrigerator units. -First company in New England to build all-aluminum frame truck bodies.
 In the 1950s Hews began expanding rapidly with distributorships of a wide variety of truck equipment.
 In 1954 they became the sole distributor for Superior buses in Maine, New Hampshire and Vermont.
 There also were more firsts in the mid '50s: -Designed and manufactured the first all-steel pulpwood truck bodies for Great Northern Paper Co.
 These all-steel bodies replaced the heavier short-lived oak-framed bodies used at that time. -Introduced the telescoping hoist to make the pulp bodies self-dumping. -Designed and built the first self-loading pulpwood pallet truck bodies for Scott Paper Co.

 In the 1960s Hews had become the largest builder of truck bodies and distributor of truck equipment in northern New England.
 Orders came from companies throughout New England.
 It was during that period that Hews Company acquired Barrett Equipment in Hooksett, NH, a well-established firm specializing in sales and service of dump bodies.
 This facility now goes by the Hews Company name.
 The present building in South Portland was constructed in 1967.
 It was specially designed for the manufacture and repair of truck bodies and the sale and service of truck equipment.
 The third generation now runs the company.
 Bob Hews is the company president and Charlie Hews is the executive vice president.
-The 4th generation of Hews is involved in the company with Jim Hews serving as the Vice President of Operations, Drew Hews as Vice President of Bow, New Hampshire Operations and Elizabeth Harrington serving as the Administrative Manager.
+The 4th generation of Hews is involved in the company with Drew Hews as Vice President of Bow, New Hampshire Operations and Elizabeth Harrington Cotsifas serving as the Administrative Manager.

 11,046 sq. ft.
 Bow, NH Facility shown